Out of Stock

 Orsythia is a “low dose” combined oral contraceptive pill (OCP, birth control medication, birth control pills).
 Orsythia prevents pregnancy by preventing the release of an egg (ovulation), and thickening the cervical mucus, blocking sperm from getting into the uterus and getting to the egg.
-Orsythia is also prescribed to: treat acne, reduce the risk of ovarian cysts (as in polycystic ovarian syndrome [PCOS]), treat painful or heavy periods and more.
+Orsythia is also prescribed to: treat acne, reduce the risk of ovarian cysts (as in polycystic ovarian syndrome [PCOS]), treat painful or heavy periods, and more.
+Read More

 Some women worry about weight gain when taking Orsythia and other birth control pills.
 While it might give you the munchies, it’s mostly water retention (and not actual fat) that’s to blame.